ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Quality Process Steps/endpoint_get_quality_process_steps_decisions.md

     ]
 }
 ```
-Get a specific decision from the existing decisions of a sign\-off step.
+Get a specific decision from the existing decisions of a sign-off step.

 /qualityprocesses/&lt;GUID&gt;/steps/&lt;GUID&gt;/decisions/&lt;GUID&gt;